-1. To seek approval of the Council's Housing Revenue Account (HRA) Medium Term Financial Plan (MTFP) for 2013/14 to 2016/17 and the 2013/14 budget.
-If approved, Cabinet will then make recommendations on the HRA Budget to the County Council meeting on 20 February 2013.
+1. To provide County Council with the financial details of the Cabinet's budget recommendations in respect of the Housing Revenue Account (HRA) Medium Term Financial Plan (MTFP) for 2013/14 to 2016/17 and the 2013/14 budget.

 Executive Summary